rounakbanik/generative-art-nft/README.md

 #### Add rarity weights
 The library also allows you to configure the image generation process in such a way that you have complete control over how rare each and every trait is.

+#### Generate compliant JSON metadata for your NFTs
+There is now an added functionality to generate JSON metadata for your NFTs that are in compliance with OpenSea metadata requirements (and by extension, the general NFT metadata standard).

 #### Fuzzy friendly
 You can use this library even if you do not know how to program (in Python or otherwise).
 Do check out the [Tutorial](https://medium.com/scrappy-squirrels/tutorial-create-generative-nft-art-with-rarities-8ee6ce843133) for more details on how to use (non-technical) and extend (technical) the library.